7 foods to add to your freezer

 Tip: Veggies and fruit can easily clump together when freezing.
 One way to avoid clumping is to arrange pieces of fruit, for example, in a single layer on a baking sheet.
 Place the sheet in the freezer, uncovered, for at least an hour or until the fruit is just frozen through.
 Then add them to a container, like a freezer bag, making sure to seal it tightly.

 A simmering pot of tomato sauce, homemade chili, or a hearty soup all make excellent freezer candidates.
 The best sauces and soups to freeze are those that don’t contain cream or milk.
 So, if your recipe calls for dairy, add it after you’ve defrosted the soup.

-And skip the bulky containers in favor of freezer bags.
+And skip the bulky containers in favor of reusable freezer bags.
 You can stack them for easy storage.
 Just remember to leave space in each bag because liquids expand when frozen.

 Tip: Making chicken noodle soup?
 Noodles can get soggy when defrosted.
 So, consider adding them when reheating.

 Nuts may seem like a surprising choice, but there’s a reason to move them from the pantry to the freezer.
 Many nuts, like walnuts, have a high oil content, which means they can spoil when left at room temperature.
 Freezing nuts helps them last longer and can preserve their freshness.
 And nuts are a great snack to have — they’re heart-healthy and can bring a satisfying crunch to a salad.